 Training is provided by two parent centers:

-After completing the training, you will receive a certificate and information about next steps, which include fingerprinting and security clearance.
-This is paid for by the DOE.
+After completing the training, you will receive a certificate and information about next steps.
+Next steps include submitting an application and completing the fingerprinting and security clearance process.

-After training, parent members are paid up to $50 per day of service ($20 for the first 2 hours, $6 per hour after that, for a maximum of $50).
+After training, Parent Members are paid up to $50 per day ($20 for the first 2 hours, $6 per hour after that, for a maximum of $50) for each IEP meeting attended.
+You are responsible for your travel costs.